-Annual online safety training for staff is integrated, aligned and considered as part of the overarching safeguarding approach.
-Extra training will be provided for topical issues and staff are encouraged to complete training via the National College.
+Online safety training for staff is integrated, aligned and considered as part of the overarching safeguarding approach.
+Extra training will be provided for topical issues and staff are encouraged to complete training via the National College and LgfL.
+Online safety training will be a regular part of the annual safeguarding training from Sep 23.